pablobernabeu/website-files/content/home/teaching-supervision.md

 +++

-Since my PhD, I have advised several students and colleagues about conducting behavioural and EEG experiments, and about data processing and statistics.
+Since my PhD, I have advised several students and colleagues about conducting behavioural and EEG experiments, and about data management, preprocessing and analysis.
 Furthermore, during my postdoc, I have co-supervised a master's thesis.

 My PhD scholarship was teaching-based, so I contributed to my department’s curriculum for 180 hours a year.
 Each year, I led 30 seminars and marked 80 essays in developmental, cognitive and social psychology, while also helping in 30 statistics labs.
 This activity is detailed below.